Pvargasdiaz/Pvargasdiaz/README.md

 - 💞️ I’m looking to collaborate on Health Information Systems, Humanitarian Innovations and all tools that help field workers to have a coordinated response
 - 📫 How to reach me: https://www.linkedin.com/in/paola-vargasglobalhealth/

+- If you need access to the EMR Dashboard repository email whepartnerships@who.int and keep me in copy / NO DMs please

 <!---
 Pvargasdiaz/Pvargasdiaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.